twota/terms-of-service-and-privacy-policy-ios-users/README.md

 ▪ Maximum messages per friend match: 28 messages

-☑ Note: If a user exceeds [Number] active friend matches, they will be unable to interact with new users or existing friend matches until they unmatch one or more to return within the permitted limit.
+☑ Note: If a user exceeds "2 active friend matches", they will be unable to interact with new users or existing friend matches until they unmatch one or more to return within the permitted limit.

 4.6 Account Deletion You may delete your account at any time by going to Profile > Account and selecting “Delete Account”.
 If you signed up using an email address (not through the “Signed up with Google”), you will need to confirm your identity by entering your password.
 You will also be asked to answer a brief question about whether you found a partner through the app.
 Once confirmed, your account and all associated data will be permanently deleted.